 f.
 Obtain a listing of all ASME Class 1, 2, and 3 piping and component supports in the PSI/ISI database.
 Obtain, at a minimum, 30 piping isometric drawings from ASME Class 1, 2, and 3 systems that show pipe support designation and location.
 Using these drawings and the PSI/ISI database, perform the following procedure steps:

-Guidance: If the licensee does not use a PSI/ISI database, then the IP steps that refer to the “database” using whatever document the licensee uses to list the components that are part of the PSI/ISI program.
+Guidance: If the licensee does not use a PSI/ISI database, then the inspectors should perform the IP steps that refer to the “database” using whatever document the licensee uses to list the components that are part of the PSI/ISI program.

 Verify that all piping/component supports on these drawings are contained within the PSI/ISI database.